SuxinL/Notes/Knowledge/engineering/electronics/software/Android/notification/android_notification_system.md

 - sys
     - main points
         - what
-            - a system to inform the user something about an APP from outside the APP.
+            - a system to inform the user something about an APP **when the APP is not at foreground.**
         - purpose
             - efficiency
                 - keep updated